Paraguay–Spain relations: High-level visits

+President Fernando Lugo along with King Juan Carlos I and Prime Minister José Luis Rodríguez Zapatero in Asunción; 2011.

+Prime Minister Mariano Rajoy and President Federico Franco in Madrid; 2013.

+President Mario Abdo Benítez and Prime Minister Pedro Sánchez in Antigua, Guatemala; 2018.

 Bilateral relations

 Over the years, several agreements and treaties have been signed by both nations such as an Agreement on the Exchange of Diplomatic Packages (1925); Agreement on Cultural Exchanges (1958); Agreement on Dual-Citizenship (1959); Agreement on the Elimination of Visa Requirements (1959); Agreement on Economic Cooperation (1971); Agreement on Air Transportation (1976); Agreement on the Promotion and Protection of Investments (1993); Extradition Treaty (1998); Agreement on the participation of citizens who legally reside in either Paraguay or Spain to participate in local elections (2009) and an Agreement on Cyber security Cooperation (2015).

 Transportation

 There are direct, non-stop flights between both nations with Air Europa since 2011.

 Trade

-In 2018, trade between Paraguay and Spain totaled €176 million Euros.
+In 2024, trade between Paraguay and Spain totaled €155 million Euros.
 Paraguay's main exports to Spain include: vegetable oil, wood, perfumes, tobacco and furniture.
 Spain's main exports to Paraguay include: perfume, machinery, paper, automobile and trucks, electrical equipment and airplanes.
 That same year, Spain had US$29 million worth of investments in Paraguay.
 Spanish multinational companies such as Banco Bilbao Vizcaya Argentaria and Mapfre operate in Paraguay.